1. Email Marketing

 Be clear with messaging

-The first and most important tip is to be clear with your messaging while sending your email.
-It should be clear that your email is all about the Black Friday sale and what discounts are being offered.
+The first and most important tip is to be clear in your messaging when sending an email.
+Your email should clearly state that it is about the Black Friday sale and what discounts are being offered.

 You should focus on building urgency and excitement with the offered discounts and refrain from talking much about your products.